locationtech/geomesa/docs/user/installation_and_configuration.rst

 .. warning::

     GeoMesa requires commons-vfs2.jar 2.1 or later.
-This jar ships with Accumulo 1.7.2+, but for older installations the jar needs to be updated in ``$ACCUMULO_HOME/lib`` on all Accumulo servers.
+This JAR ships with Accumulo 1.7.2+, but for older installations the JAR needs to be updated in ``$ACCUMULO_HOME/lib`` on all Accumulo servers.

 .. warning::